 Madelyn is additionally interested in inclusive pedagogy, science outreach, and making physics a more equitable space for people from all backgrounds.
 Madelyn enjoys taking portraits of friends, tending her houseplants, nerding out about literally anything, and cooking Indo-Dutch feasts.

-Jiayin is a third year Ph.D. student.
+Jiayin is a fourth-year Ph.D. student.
 She is interested in scientific computing and numerical methods, computational geometry and computer graphics.
 She is working on parallel computation of Voro++, and is studying shear band formation in bulk metallic glasses through numerical simulation.
 She graduated from the University of Illinois at Urbana-Champaign in 2018 with bachelor's degrees in Mathematics, Statistics and Finance.

 Jiayin is from Guangzhou, China, and she misses the food there a lot!
 Jiayin likes art and design, photography, nature, traveling, music and making things.
 She also has two very mischievous pet rats, Pumpkin and Cookie, whom she loves very much!

-Eder is a fifth-year graduate student and is co-advised by Prof. Katia Bertoldi.
+Eder is a sixth-year graduate student and is co-advised by Prof. Katia Bertoldi.
 He is broadly interested in computational mechanics and works on understanding, designing, and optimizing nonlinear structures.
 He received his bachelor's degree in Mechanical Engineering at the University of Texas-Austin in 2016.

 He is a strong proponent of open-source software, enjoys running, and has adapted quite well to the New England winters by learning how to ski.